Lucsantosg/dedicated/index.md

 <ol>
 <li>You select which data center to use to host your dedicated instance.
 For information about data center options, see <a href="http://www.softlayer.com/data-centers" target="_blank">{{site.data.keyword.BluSoftlayer}} data center location <img src="../icons/launch-glyph.svg" alt="External link icon"></a>.</li>
 <li>You specify the domain names for the deployment, and the IDs that you want to use.
 You get three domains when you set up your {{site.data.keyword.Bluemix_notm}} instance.
 You pick the prefix for the <code>*mycompany*.*region*.bluemix.net</code> and <code>*mycompany*.*region*.mybluemix.net</code>.
 And, you choose the full name for the third domain.<br />
 <p>You can choose as many custom domains as you want.
 However, you are responsible for the certificates for the custom domains.
-For information about creating your custom domain, see <a href="/docs/apps/updapps.html#domain">Creating and using a custom domain</a>.</p></li>
+For information about creating your custom domain, see <a href="/docs/manageapps/updapps.html#domain">Creating and using a custom domain</a>.</p></li>
 <li>You identify an owner for the public account that is used to represent your company in {{site.data.keyword.Bluemix_notm}} Public.
 IBM uses this account for tracking syndicated services usage.</li>
 <li>You select the type of secure connection to your data center.
 You can select from {{site.data.keyword.Bluemix_notm}} VPN, {{site.data.keyword.Bluemix_notm}} Direct Link, and AT&T Net Bond.</li>
 <li>You decide whether there will be any access to your dedicated environment from the public Internet.</li>
-<li>{{site.data.keyword.Bluemix_dedicated_notm}} uses IBMid as the authentication system.
-You may opt to use SAML with IBMid if you need single sign-on federation with an existing authentication system.
+<li>You select the type of authentication that will be used.
+You can select from IBMid or Active Directory.
 For information about using and registering for an IBMid, see the <a href="https://www.ibm.com/account/profile/us?page=regfaqhelp#4">Help and FAQ</a> page.
 </li>
 <li>You identify and assign roles for your administrative team for the environment.
 For information about the roles that you must assign, see <a href="/docs/dedicated/index.html#rolesresponsibilities">{{site.data.keyword.Bluemix_dedicated_notm}} roles and responsibilities</a>.</li>
 <li>IBM deploys the core platform that includes the elastic runtimes, console, administration feature, and monitoring.</li>